intel-iot-devkit/pneumonia-classification/Jupyter/README.md

     source /opt/intel/openvino/bin/setupvars.sh -pyver 3.5

-__Note__: This command needs to be executed only once in the terminal where the application will be executed.
+__NOTE__: This command needs to be executed only once in the terminal where the application will be executed.
 If the terminal is closed, the command needs to be executed again.

 ## Run the application on Jupyter*